uqlibrary/technology-training/Python/pandas/pandas.md

 It is available under a [CC-BY](https://creativecommons.org/licenses/by/4.0/) licence, an open licence that requires that any sharing or derivative of it needs to attribute the original source and authors.

-More information about the dataset is included on [this page](https://github.com/owid/co2-data), and the codebook, which is important to understand what exactly are the variables in the dataset, is available here: https://github.com/owid/co2-data/blob/master/owid-co2-codebook.csv
+[More information about the dataset](https://github.com/owid/co2-data) is included online, and the [codebook](https://github.com/owid/co2-data/blob/master/owid-co2-codebook.csv), which is important to understand what exactly are the variables in the dataset, is also available online.

 We can import it directly with pandas, with: